-- Regulation light blue tailored shirt fully buttoned or unisex polo for boys. - Regulation fitted navy slacks for boys. - Regulation light blue blouse fully buttoned or unisex polo for girls. - Regulation knee length or longer dark blue skirts, skort or slacks for girls. - School appropriate shoes with non-marking soles. - Black belts for slacks. - Regulation sweatshirt/hoodie or sweater with school logo.
-(Seasonal Wear) - DAA hats are suggested for students who are outside during PE or breaks. - Appropriately worn team polo on game day for team members ONLY. - During PE days, students may wear their PE uniform to school.
-They should change into their regular uniform after their PE class for the remainder of the day.
+- Regulation light blue tailored shirt fully buttoned or unisex polo for boys. - Regulation fitted navy slacks for boys. - Regulation light blue blouse fully buttoned or unisex polo for girls. - Regulation knee length or longer dark blue skirts, skort or slacks for girls. - School appropriate, closed toe shoes, with non-marking soles. - Black belts for slacks. - Regulation or school sanctioned sweatshirt/hoodie or sweater with school logo.
+(Seasonal Wear) - DAA hats are suggested for students who are outside during PE or breaks. - Appropriately worn team polo on game day for team members ONLY. - If a student has PE in Block 1, they can come to school in their PE uniform.
+They should change into their regular uniform after their PE class for the remainder of the day. - Regulation DAA leggings are permitted in PE class only, they are not allowed in other lessons